parcelvalue/api/docs/Endpoints/Shipments/Shipments.md

 (⁴) `state` is required only for the following countries: IT, CA, US;
 (⁵) `email` is required for the `shipFrom` address;
 (⁶) Any value using a fractional part must use a period as the decimal separator;
-(⁷) This field is only returned for completed shipments;
+(⁷) This field is only returned for completed shipments, otherwise the value is `null`;
+(⁸) This field is only returned for completed shipments, otherwise the field is not present in the reposonse;

 ---